 (Inside the caves fine sediment stirred too easily, reducing visibility to a few inches.
 A horror situation that was to claim many divers lives in the the decade that followed when they explored without safety lines).

-We would return with a crew of about thirty film production people to make a TV commercial the following winter, a Rothman’s project \The Hands of Man.\ The theme centered on well-preserved extinct kangaroo bones we’d found underwater by the handful inside \The Pines\ cave.
+We would return with a crew of about thirty film production people to make a TV and cinema commercial the following winter, a Rothmans project to be called The Hands of Man’.
+The theme centered on well-preserved extinct kangaroo bones we’d found underwater by the handful inside The Pines cave.

-The big budget Mount Gambier project was axed.
-Somewhere there are a few hours of quality 35mm movie footage showing the sink holes in all their glory.
-I haven’t been back – except for a quick swim in \Piccaninnie Ponds\ – probably the most photogenic of all.
+The big budget Mount Gambier project was axed weeks after filming.
+Somewhere there are a few hours of quality 35mm movie footage showing the sink holes at their best.